 Sitting down at the table that night, my very proud son asked everyone if they liked HIS salad about 10 times!
 He ate two servings himself and from that day forward, he’s never been picky when it comes to salads.
 I call it “hands on nutrition”.
 This type of involvement helps to mold good habits and gives children an opportunity to exercise some personal responsibility over the food they consume—a big boon to their own personal nutrition when they go off to school and need to make decisions for themselves.

-As many of you know, I have a website called SavingDinner.com where I provide weekly menus, recipes and shopping lists for my subscribers (if you need some help and would like a free menu and shopping list, go to https://savingdinner.com) I can’t tell you how many times I’ve received emails from subscribers needing assistance with some very basic cooking skills because they’ve never been taught how to cook.
+As many of you know, I offer a program called Dinner Answers where I provide weekly menus, recipes and shopping lists for my subscribers (if you need some help click here).
+I can’t tell you how many times I’ve received emails from subscribers needing assistance with some very basic cooking skills because they’ve never been taught how to cook.
 Or other ones emailing me and telling me how good they feel about themselves because they’re starting to get how to put a meal together!
 It is critical that we equip our children with the skills they’ll need for life.
 Motherhood is the only job I know of that you work hard to work yourself out of a job!
 We want to see our children succeed and knowing how to cook is a basic life skill—it’s essential.

 If you’re concerned about your children cutting with a real knife, when Halloween comes around, buy those pumpkin carving knives and use them for the littler kids to cut stuff up with.
 They feel like such big kids when they get to handle their “own” knife!